brianguenter/Julia-Programming-Workflow/Workflow.md

 julia> f3(1)
 ERROR: UndefVarError: f1 not defined
 ```
 The compiler blithely compiled module `M2` without even a warning about the undefined `f1`.
-The error doesn't occur until you *execute* `f3`.
+The error doesn't occur until you *execute* `f3` which then calls the undefined function `f1`.

 This can be a big problem in a larger project with several modules.
 You delete a function or change its name in one module and assume everything is fine because everything compiles.
 Then a month later you execute some rarely used function in a different module and you see this `not defined` error, which you will waste considerable time tracking down (again, ask me how I know).

 If you put the `export` statement immediately after a definition then you are much less likely to forget to update it because the `export` statement will be right in front of your eyes when you edit the code.

-These export errors are usually caught by a test suite as part of a continuous integeration methodology, if you are vigilant about writing tests and have good test coverage.
+These export errors are usually caught by a test suite as part of a continuous integeration methodology, *if* you are vigilant about writing tests and have good test coverage.
 But when you are just starting Julia you probably don't have this machinery set up.
 Until you do put export statements immediately after definitions.
 ## Tips and tricks
 This last section is a grab bag of commands that you may find useful.
 ### For the REPL
 Starting from the `julia` prompt you can enter the different REPL modes by typing:
-* `?` help mode: get documentation on functions.
+* `?` help mode: get documentation on functions and find out what tab sequence generates a character.
-* `]` package mode: add, remove, list, etc. packages to your project.
+* `]` package mode: add, remove, list, update, etc. packages for your project.
 * `;` shell mode: execute command line functions.
 This mode works in Linux but not in Windows.
 To exit any of these modes use backspace.